-As water levels throughout the separate sections of the lake are restored, dykes that divert water away from Kennady Lake, or that separate sections of Kennady Lake will be removed or lowered so that fish and water can move through the lake.
+As water levels throughout the separate sections of the lake are restored, most of the dykes that divert water away from Kennady Lake or separate sections of Kennady Lake will be breached or lowered so that fish and water can move through the lake.
 Natural channels will be protected from erosion by placing erosion-protection materials along flow paths.